SandyMaull/ServerWebPy/README.md

 # ServerWebPy
 Simple Web Server using Python 3.7 Language

-This is Simple Webserver using Python 3.x with some implementation How to use: first thing first u need python with version 3 above, then run the "python main.py" or "python3 main.py"
+This is Simple Webserver using Python 3.x with some implementation<br>
+How to use:
+first thing first u need python with version 3 above, then run the "python main.py" or "python3 main.py"